henriquesd/IdentityAndAccess/README.md

 ## Commands

 ### Creating a new migration
-- To add a migration, select the API project and execute `add-migration Migration_Name -Context ApplicationDbContext`
+- To add a migration, select the API project and execute `add-migration Migration_Name -Context Context_Name`

 ### Updating the database
-- To run a migration, select the API project and execute `update-database -Context ApplicationDbContext`
+- To run a migration, select the API project and execute `update-database -Context Context_Name`